St. Andrew's Biblical Theological Institute (Moscow, Russia)

 Tel/Fax: +7 495 6702200; +7 495 6707644

-The conference will assemble on 6 November 2013 for a reception and opening ceremony in the evening.
-Participants will depart after breakfast on 9 November.
+The conference will assemble on 4 November 2015 for a reception and opening ceremony in the evening.
+Participants will depart after breakfast on 7 November.
 Accommodation and meals will be provided by the organizers.
 Travel expenses (within Europe only) can be reimbursed.